hradaysadrani/Gas-Leak-Detector--updated-/README.md

 whose worth was in multiple crores.

-To prevent such accidents, a prototype of this project was made in the year 2018 which had an SMS alert mechanism on occasion of gas leak and control of gas regulator with the help of a customized Blynk mobile applicaƟon.
+To prevent such accidents, a prototype of this project was made in the year 2018 which had an SMS alert mechanism on occasion of gas leak and control of gas regulator with the help of a customized Blynk mobile application.
 Later, further improvement was done in it so that it can be pracƟcally used by public / industries in real world.
 To make this possible, a group of three enthusiasƟc people came forward started working on enhancing the features of this project.